LOST GRIDS >

 < Motto: The essence of surface and depth: incommensurability; that is to say, radical ornamentalism and radical obscurantism.>

-The Lost Grids project comprises, first and foremost, a generative apparatus for producing and juxtaposing two incommensurate planes: a plane of conceptual associations made by pairing an array of pictures and texts cited from the cultural archive and a plane of corresponding visual surfaces produced by intermixing these citations through a creative misuse of digital code.
+The Lost Grids project comprises, first and foremost, a generative apparatus (or “conceptual machine”) for producing and juxtaposing two incommensurate planes: a plane of associations forged by citing and pairing pictures and texts from the cultural archive and a plane of corresponding visual surfaces produced by intermixing these citations through a creative misuse of digital code.

-The first plane is made up of curated networks of associations organized along thematic lines.
-Some of these lines present strictly coherent – even argumentative – assertions, while others drift in and out of oblique and problematic linkages.
-These associative networks are each embodied by a set of individual image-text couplings, whose connective logic is intended to mimic without credibly delivering the lucid and over-reasoned bond of illustration or explication.
-The aim is to loosen, recalibrate, and overcharge the valences of each element and to assert their altered potentiality within a larger associative network in which the elements have been positioned.
+The first plane is made up of curated networks of image-text associations organized into thematic sets.
+Each set’s coherence ranges from argumentative assertions to ideas that drift in and out of oblique and problematic linkages.
+In this way, each associative ensemble presents a connective logic intended to mimic without credibly delivering the lucid and over-reasoned bond of illustration or explication.
+The overarching aim is to loosen, recalibrate, and overcharge the valences of each element and to assert their altered potentiality within a larger associative network in which the elements have been positioned.

 The second plane consists of visual surfaces that take the form of variegated grids.
 Each grid – neither text nor quite image – is produced by a process in which a text – philosophical, poetic, critical, or quotidian – is selected from the associative network and then entered directly into the underlying code-bed of its corresponding image.
 A disruption in the image consequently results, and out of this visible glitch a palette of pixel patterns is assembled, from which the final grid is ultimately created.
 Standing opposite the grid as its progeny, this privileged image-text pair, plucked from its network, indicates the single point of contact with the larger associative network, which otherwise remains aloof from the colorful grid.
 Such is the wide interval between the parallel series of grids and corresponding networks that presents the project’s conceptual core.